protocollabs/maparo-std/README.md

 You can use pre-compiled releases compiled for Linux, Mac and Windows.

+> Note: the feature set is not identical on all platforms.
+The module
+> help describe all pitfalls.

 ## Design Principles

 - Modules can be used in parallel with other modules.
 Modules can be initiated